 - The Familiar of Zero

 - Louise did this for Saito when she was under the influence of a Love Potion, wearing a rather transparent nightgown.

-- She did it again with a cat girl outfit when not under control of a Love Potion... only for Saito (not knowing about any of her plans) to invite all their friends back to the hotel room.
-Awkward.
+- She did it again with a cat girl outfit when only for Saito to awkwardly invite all their friends back to the hotel room, not knowing about any of her plans.

 - Peorth is all decked out in lingerie, lying in Keiichi's bed with a bottle of wine in an episode of Ah!
 My Goddess, though Keiichi somehow detects this through the wall, and manages to sneak off and stay with Belldandy.
 Peorth spends so long absently sipping on the wine while waiting for him that by the next time we see her she's drunk and wondering when the hell Keiichi is going to go to sleep.